How to Go Camping Near NYC Without a Car (Even If You Don’t Own Gear)

 📍 Location: Cold Spring, NY

-If you want to hike some of the best trails in the region, Hudson Highlands is a top pick.
-The iconic Breakneck Ridge offers incredible views, and the Malouf’s Mountain Sunset Campground is a great spot for an easy camping experience.
+If you want to hike some of the best trails in the region, this area is a top pick.
+From Cold Spring, you can access iconic hikes like Breakneck Ridge and Bull Hill, with sweeping views of the Hudson River.

-For a unique experience, check out Hipcamp, where you can book glamping sites, farm stays, or private campsites—many reachable by transit or a short rideshare.
-It’s a great way to try something new without straying too far from NYC.
+For a more unique experience, check out Hipcamp, where you can book glamping sites, farm stays, or private campsites—many reachable by transit or a short rideshare.

 Not Into Public Transit?
 Try Renting a Car for the Weekend